OctopusDeploy/blog/blog/2022-02/jenkins-running-unit-tests/index.md

 ## Unit testing in DotNET Core

 There are a number of popular unit testing frameworks for DotNET Core including MSTest, NUnit, and xUnit.
-You'll use the [RandomQuotes](https://github.com/OctopusSamples/RandomQuotes) sample application to demonstrate running NUnit tests from a Jenkins pipeline.
+You'll use the [RandomQuotes](https://github.com/OctopusSamples/RandomQuotes) sample application to demonstrate running NUnit tests from a Jenkins Pipeline.

 ### Installing the Jenkins plugin